naver/egjs-axes/CONTRIBUTING.md

 Before your start, please read attentively below instructions.

 ### Linting and Code Conventions
-We adopted we adopted [TSLint](https://palantir.github.io/tslint/) to maintain our code quality.
+We adopted [TSLint](https://palantir.github.io/tslint/) to maintain our code quality.
 All rules are described at [tslint.json](tslint.json) file.

 ### Commit Log Guidelines